skimcloud/TradeOracle/README.md

 # 🔮 TradeOracle: Long Options Flow Signal Prediction + Risk Management

 ## Introduction
-TradeOracle is an advanced machine learning model designed to predict the outcomes of long options flow signal trading strategies.
-Leveraging historical trade data from the BlackBoxStocks team trader Maria Chaudhry, it provides traders with actionable insights to enhance their decision-making process.
+TradeOracle is an advanced machine learning model designed to predict the outcomes of long options flow signal trading strategies in collaboration with BlackBoxStocks team trader Maria Chaudhry.
+Leveraging her historical trade and market data provides traders with actionable insights to enhance their decision-making process.

 ## Features
 - **Predictive Analysis**: Utilize historical trading data to predict the success of future trades.